 All public transportation is free with the Lisboa card, including the trains to Sintra, Cascais, and Belém.
 You get deeper savings with a longer ticket and a busier itinerary.

-Other things that will eat away at your budget include how much you drink how much you will spend on gifts and souvenirs.
+Other things that will eat away at your budget include how much alcohol you drink, and how much you will spend on gifts and souvenirs.